NavjotSDhillon/Resume/README.md

 ## Audience

-This tutorial is for those who have some or more experience in using Atom, GitHub and Markdown with no prior experience in Jekyll.
+This tutorial is targeted for those who have some or more experience in using Atom( or any other text editor that supports YAML and markdown), GitHub and Markdown.
+There is no prior experience required in Jekyll.

 ## Prerequisites